 4. AmazingHiring - Good for Technical Talent Sourcing

-AmazingHiring is purpose-built for finding software engineers, data scientists, and IT professionals.
-It aggregates 600M+ tech talent profiles from sources most sourcing tools miss: GitHub, Stack Overflow, Kaggle, Dribbble, Behance, and other developer communities, alongside LinkedIn and job boards.
+Purpose-built for finding software engineers, data scientists, and IT professionals, AmazingHiring aggregates 600M+ tech talent profiles from sources most sourcing tools miss: GitHub, Stack Overflow, Kaggle, Dribbble, Behance, and other developer communities alongside LinkedIn and job boards.
 Each candidate profile includes verified email addresses and a unified view across platforms.

 Pricing: Approximately $400/user/month ($4,800/year per seat).
 No free tier available.

-The caveat: If your hiring is exclusively technical roles - software engineers, DevOps, data scientists - AmazingHiring's depth into coding community data is genuinely useful.
-But it's limited to tech hiring.
-Non-technical roles (sales, marketing, operations, finance) aren't its strength, and the $4,800/year per-seat price makes it a premium commitment for a specialized tool.
+The caveat: If your hiring is exclusively technical roles - software engineers, DevOps, data scientists - AmazingHiring’s depth into coding community data is genuinely useful.
+Non-technical roles (sales, marketing, operations, finance) aren’t its strength, and the $4,800/year per-seat price makes it a premium commitment for a specialized tool.
+Teams hiring across multiple functions should pair it with a broader sourcing platform.

 5. Entelo (Rival Recruit) - Good for Predictive Diversity Sourcing

-Entelo, now operating under the Rival brand after acquisition by SilkRoad Technology, focuses on predictive analytics and diversity recruiting.
-Its AI analyzes 700M+ candidate profiles to predict who might be open to new opportunities, and its diversity filters help teams build more inclusive pipelines.
-The platform includes bias-reduction tools and source-of-hire tracking.
+After SilkRoad Technology acquired Entelo, the platform now operates under the Rival brand with a focus on predictive analytics and diversity recruiting.
+Its AI analyzes 700M+ candidate profiles to predict who might be open to new opportunities, and diversity filters help teams build more inclusive pipelines.
+Bias-reduction tools and source-of-hire tracking are included.

-Key features: Predictive "readiness to move" scoring, diversity analytics and anonymization features, 700M+ candidate profiles, source-of-hire tracking, CRM-style candidate management, no-code recruiting workflows.
+Key features: Predictive “readiness to move” scoring, diversity analytics and anonymization features, 700M+ candidate profiles, source-of-hire tracking, CRM-style pipeline tracking, no-code recruiting workflows.

 Pricing: Custom enterprise pricing only.
 Expect annual contracts in the five-figure range.
 No free tier, trial, or self-serve option.

-The caveat: Strong for enterprise teams where diversity hiring is a board-level priority and budget isn't the primary concern.
-But the platform's direction has been less clear since the SilkRoad/Rival acquisition - branding, support, and product roadmap have shifted.
+The caveat: Strong for enterprise teams where diversity hiring is a board-level priority and budget isn’t the primary concern.
+Since the SilkRoad/Rival acquisition, though, the platform’s direction has grown less clear - branding, support, and product roadmap have all shifted.
 Smaller teams and agencies will find the enterprise-only pricing and sales-driven process a barrier to entry.

 4 Budget and Specialized AI Sourcing Options

 Not every team needs (or can afford) a full-platform AI sourcing tool.
-Furthermore, some teams have specific requirements that a general-purpose platform doesn't address well.
+Some teams also have specific requirements that a general-purpose platform doesn’t address well.
 These four options serve narrower needs - budget-conscious teams, mid-market companies, newer entrants, and enterprise talent platforms that include sourcing as part of a broader suite.

 6. Manatal - Good for Budget-Conscious Teams Needing ATS + Light AI

-Manatal is an AI-powered applicant tracking system that starts at just $15/user/month - making it the most affordable option on this list.
+Starting at $15/user/month, Manatal is the most affordable AI-powered applicant tracking system on this list.
 It includes resume parsing, social media enrichment (pulling data from LinkedIn and other platforms), AI-driven candidate recommendations, and a kanban-style pipeline.
 Manatal connects to 2,500+ job boards for active sourcing.

-Key features: ATS with AI resume scoring, social media enrichment, career page builder, 2,500+ job board integrations, compliance tools (GDPR, EEO), candidate recommendation engine.
+Key features: ATS with AI resume scoring, social media enrichment, career page builder, 2,500+ job board integrations, GDPR/EEO compliance tools, candidate recommendation engine.

 Pricing: Professional plan at $15/user/month (annual billing) or $19/user/month (monthly).
 Enterprise at $35/user/month.
 Enterprise Plus at $55/user/month.
 14-day free trial available.

 The caveat: Hard to beat on price if you primarily need an ATS with light AI features.
-But Manatal's passive candidate sourcing is shallow compared to purpose-built AI sourcing tools.
-There's no massive candidate database to proactively search - you're mostly working with applicants who come in through job boards.
+Passive candidate sourcing is shallow compared to purpose-built AI sourcing tools, though.
+No massive candidate database means you’re mostly working with applicants who come in through job boards.
 Outreach automation is also limited at the base tier.

 7. Workable - Good for Mid-Market Teams Wanting One Platform

-Workable combines job posting distribution (to 200+ boards), applicant tracking, AI-assisted screening, and built-in video interviews in a single platform.
-It offers access to a 400M+ candidate database for proactive sourcing, plus 290+ integrations with other HR tools.
-It's designed for mid-market teams that want to consolidate their stack.
+Designed for mid-market teams that want a consolidated stack, Workable combines posting to 200+ job boards, applicant tracking, AI-assisted screening, and built-in video interviews in a single platform.
+Access to a 400M+ candidate database enables proactive sourcing, and 290+ integrations with other HR tools keep everything connected.

 Key features: AI-powered candidate screening, one-click posting to 200+ job boards, 400M+ candidate database, video interview tools, employee referral portal, 290+ integrations, onboarding features.